Calvert, Texas: Named as county seat

-Development & decline
+Development and decline

 By 1871, the town claimed to have the largest cotton gin in the world.
 However, sources differ on when, exactly, the gin was built.
 The Handbook of Texas cites the 1871 date, while a 1931 Frontier Times piece on Calvert places the building of the gin by John H. Gibson as 1876.
 Eventually, P.C. and J.H.
 Gibson, Jr., took over the gin.
 It had 21 stands and a connected oil mill.
 The gin served a significant portion of the Brazos River bottoms.
-32,000 bales were reported received in 1882.
+A total of 32,000 bales were reported received in 1882.